-Inspired to get in the booth by local spitters Ratlin and the Harrow Road Boyz, in 2016, Fredo released a track that would change his life forever: “They Ain’t 100”, a hard-hitting trap banger that could’ve easily been slotted into a New York hip-hop radio playlist.
-It went off in every club that played it, very reminiscent of the effect Giggs had with “Talking Da Hardest” a decade ago.
+Inspired to get in the booth by local spitters Ratlin and the Harrow Road Boyz—in 2016, Fredo released a track that would change his life forever: “They Ain’t 100”, a hard-hitting trap banger that could’ve easily been slotted into a New York hip-hop radio playlist.
+It went off in every club that played it, very reminiscent of the effect Giggs had with “Talking Da Hardest” ten years ago.
 Fredo’s commanding flow, crystal-clear diction and hood-hugging lyrics gripped a corner of the British rap scene that excited critics and tastemakers all over.
-The tune blew up organically but, unfortunately for him, he had to enjoy the hype from behind prison walls—Fredo was arrested three weeks after the song had debuted.
-Fresh out after a few months inside, he came through and unleashed his debut tape, Get Rich Or Get Recalled, where we got a deep insight into his many trials and tribulations.
+The song blew up organically but, unfortunately for him, he had to enjoy the hype from behind prison walls—Fredo, born Marvin Bailey, got recalled three weeks after the tune had debuted.
+Fresh out after a few months inside, he came through and relased his debut mixtape, Get Rich Or Get Recalled, where we got a deep insight into his many trials and tribulations.

 “His flow sounds the same on every song!”